DhanushNehru/CustomCodeEditor/SECURITY.md

 At Custom Code Builder, we take security seriously and value the contributions of security researchers.
 If you discover any security vulnerabilities in our project, we encourage you to responsibly disclose them to us.
 We are committed to promptly addressing and fixing such issues.

-To report a security vulnerability, please email us at [dhanushxenocrate@gmail.com](mailto:dhanushxenocrate@gmail.com).
-We kindly request that you refrain from publicly disclosing the vulnerability until we have had an opportunity to address it.

-When reporting a security vulnerability, please provide us with the following information:
+To report a security vulnerability, please join our Discord server at [Custom Code Builder Discord](https://discord.gg/Yn9g6KuWyA) .
+Once there, you can privately message one of the moderators or administrators with the following information:

 - Description of the vulnerability, including any relevant technical details
 - Steps to reproduce the vulnerability
 - Any potential impact or exploit scenario
 - Your name/handle and a means of contacting you for further discussion

-We will acknowledge receipt of your report within [specify time frame] and keep you informed of our progress in resolving the issue.
+We kindly request that you refrain from publicly disclosing the vulnerability until we have had an opportunity to address it.

 ## Responsible Disclosure Policy